CosmosDB/labs/dotnet/labs/04-indexing_in_cosmosdb.md

 This new indexing policy will create a range index on only the manufacturerName and foodGroup properties.
 It will remove range indexes on all other properties.
 Click **Save**.
 Azure Cosmos DB will update the index in the container, using your excess provisioned throughput to make the updates.

 During the container re-indexing, write performance is unaffected.
-However, queries may return inconsistent results.
+However, queries may return incomplete results.

 1. After defining the new indexing policy, navigate to your **FoodCollection** and select the **Add New SQL Query** icon.
 Paste the following SQL query and select **Execute Query**: